Site icon Circuit Ideas for You

 What is a Delay ON Delay OFF Timer:

-A timer circuit or device that wait for some time before turning ON and also wait before turning OFF is called delay ON delay OFF timer.
+A timer circuit or device that waits for some time before turning ON and also waits before turning OFF is called a delay ON–delay OFF timer and also some people call it a dual delay timer or a delay ON operate, delay ON release timer.

 This timer has two delay times: